-Back when New York City planners were dreaming of building new tunnels and bridges, they set their sites toward Staten Island.
+Back when New York City planners were dreaming of building new tunnels and bridges, they set their sights toward Staten Island.
 It was the turn of the 18th century and the city was in the midst of a Brooklyn boom following the debut of the Brooklyn Bridge in 1883.
 In 1909, the Manhattan Bridge opened to accommodate the growth of Brooklyn residents who needed ways to get in and out of the newly-developed borough.
 So the city started thinking about Staten Island.
 Today, of course, the two boroughs are connected by the Verrazano Bridge.
 But according to Brownstone Detectives, “Before talk of a bridge began… there was talk of a grand tunnel.”

 By 1910, creating a connection between Staten Island and Brooklyn had become pressing.
 Newspapers, like the New York Tribune, were asking “Just how will we travel between Brooklyn and Staten Island?”
 The “Boulevard Under The Sea” proposal, pictured above, gained traction with planners and politicians.

 The Tribune believed a tunnel would keep New York residents’ money within city limits by restricting the ability to travel or “get away to Jersey or Westchester.”
 The article envisioned “a tunnel 100 feet wide and 10,000 feet long easy of approach at either end for vehicular traffic of all kinds.”